 Lawsuits have surfaced from misdiagnosing cancer, strokes, heart attacks, asthma, and staph infections.

 Medication errors happen when there’s a mishap in prescribing and/or dispensing prescription medication.
-A study conducted by the Institute of Medicine reported that at least 1.5 million people are injured, made ill, or even killed by medication errors in the United States each year.
 They occur most commonly by way of the following:

 Nosocomial infections occur when a patient acquires an infection either in a hospital or in another medical facility.
 In order to classify as a nosocomial infection, the infection must not have any relation to the reason the patient is seeking treatment.
 Some of the most common infections are: